5 Things You Might Not Know About Me.

-I certainly never thought I would run my own Independent Childbirth Education Business and become a voice for better birth choices for women in Australia.
+I certainly never thought I would run my own Independent Childbirth Education and Early Parenting Business and become a voice for better choices for families in Australia.

-However, I love what I have ended up doing and I am very proud I now help couples and their babies get the births they deserve.
+However, I love what I have ended up doing and I am very proud I now help couples and their babies get the births and newborn experiences they deserve.

 I sat there listening to everyone’s great businesses and ideas, but I had no intention of becoming a Biz Chick.